Check Out Our Summer Camp

-At Mary House, we serve up to 50 families by providing transitional housing for those in crisis.
+Mary House serves up to 50 families by providing transitional housing for those in crisis.
 Families receiving housing services can be anyone from parents with several children to single mothers struggling to find independence, refugees from Iraq or a family of five from El Salvador.
 All of these families share the desire to become the strongest parents possible and to provide a safe and secure environment for their children.

 Too often, families have to make difficult choices about buying food, paying rent, or providing medical care for their children.
 Fortunately, Mary House offers a supplemental food program to meet our residents and after-school families' daily food needs.
-Food items are donated from religious communities, local schools, and the Capital Area Food Bank.
-We offer a bi-weekly food pickup onsite.
-The supplemental food program helps to relieve part of parents’ burden and allows them to make healthier choices for their families.
+Our monthly food pantry offers essential food items to families as well as fresh produce that they can choose from.

-The Mother to Mother program offers a space for Mary House mothers to find a voice within the organization.
+The On Our Grandmothers' Shoulders program offers a space for Mary House mothers and grandmothrs to find a voice within the organization.
 Mothers meet bi-monthly and identify issues and obstacles that impact their lives, and learn about resources available to them.
-The mothers collaborate to produce the monthly Mother to Mother newsletter, which deals with issues of common concern for mothers: caring for their families, mental health, child safety, raising children in a foreign country, etc. Mothers write articles about their cultural traditions and holidays, recipes from their home country, and other articles about their experiences either in the US, their home country, or both.
+The mothers collaborate to produce the monthly On Our Grandmothers' Shoulders newsletter, which deals with issues of common concern for mothers: caring for their families, mental health, child safety, raising children in a foreign country, etc. Mothers write articles about their cultural traditions and holidays, recipes from their home country, and other articles about their experiences either in the US, their home country, or both.

 Mary House has run its After School Tutoring and Mentor Program since 1997.
 Serving thirty students at a time, we have a strong partnership with schools in the neighborhood that allows us to pick the children up from school and walk them to our site.
 Many of the students we work with live in homes where English is not spoken primarily, so we work with children to improve their reading, writing and comprehension skills.